-Rev. Jose Luis Portillo – Executive Director
+Rev. Jose Luis Portillo – Executive Director, Proyecto Abrigo

 Rev. Jose Luis Portillo is 1 of 10 children born and raised in Juarez, Mexico.
 He raised money for his family when he was a child by selling cigarettes and cigars on the streets of Juarez.
 He and his sister, Juana, received scholarships to go to Lydia Patterson Institute in El Paso, TX.
 There he learned English and heard God calling him to be a minister.
 He graduated from John Wesley Seminary in Monterrey, Mexico and was appointed to a church in Juarez.
 While he was there he invited volunteers to come and help build the church building.
 Those volunteers saw the people living in cardboard houses and asked how they might help.
 Through the help of Volunteers in Mission, Jose Luis began Operacion Hogar (Operation Home) in 1992 which used teams of volunteers from the United States to build concrete block houses for families living in cardboard houses.
 Most of the houses built are in Tierra Nueva, a community on the outskirts of Juarez.
 Jose Luis left Operacion Hogar in 1996 and founded Proyecto Abrigo, doing the same type of home building.
-Between these two organizations, Jose Luis has been responsible for building over 1000 houses since 1992.
+Between these two organizations, Jose Luis has been responsible for building over 7000 houses since 1992.

-Janet Hunt – Board Chair
+Janet Hunt – Chair, Board of Directors

 Lisa Hamilton is a member of University Park UMC in Dallas, Texas.
 She works as a Certified Academic Language Therapist and a Licensed Dyslexia Specialist at Dallas Academy.
-She and her husband, Alan, have two children, Jordan age 5 and Jacob age 2.
+She and her husband, Alan, have two children, Jordan age 6 and Jacob age 3.
 They are excited to take the boys on their first trip to Projecto Abrigo in the coming years, and they look forward to continuing their support of its wonderful ministry in Mexico.

-Rev. Marc Corazao
+Rev. Marc Corazao – Member, Board of Directors